KureciPlatek/Project_BtRadio/README.md

 # Bluetooth radio project

 This project is about renewing an old (and wonderful) Phillips Hurricane De Luxe 50IC361.
 It still uses loudspeaker, but inside is everything new.
+It becomes new and modern audio stream source

 The aim is also to have fun with new technologies and train HW/SW skills as well as project management.

 Technology used:
 - Bluetooth chip RN52 (old but had it on a shelf that was getting dust for years)